 The 60-credit-hour M.S. in School Counseling program prepares graduates for the dynamic role of a guidance counselor capable of working collaboratively within a K-12 school setting.
 As a certified guidance counselor, individuals may be responsible for such tasks/activities as classroom guidance instruction, individualized counseling, needs-based work with student groups, consultation with parents and classroom teachers, and collaborating to develop effective programming, and empowering students to make appropriate life decisions.

-* Applications are still being accepted for the Fall 2014 program.
+* Applications are still being accepted for the Fall 2015 program.
+Apply Today

 - Recognize the complexity of roles assumed by a school guidance counselor

 - Respect the ethics and standards of the counseling profession

 - Become acquainted with basic educational philosophies and school operations